TheFlowDEV/vue_anime_public/README.md

 # vue_anime
-Project for downloading(not finished) and watching animes in electron app.
+Project for downloading(via magnet link) and watching animes in electron app.
 This app based on Vue3.
 ## Project setup
 ```
 npm install